dann-merlin/Spotipyne/README.md

 # Spotipyne
 Gtk Spotify client written in python made to be compatible with mobile formfactors like a pinephone.

+Note: You need to have a spotify device running in order to play songs.
+This could for example be the official player or spotifyd.

 # Build dependencies

 - meson